 Lifestyle and diet change, weight loss and maintenance, cannot be achieved without it.

 What am I referring to?

-I am referring to what is without a doubt, the singular most important attribute needed to achieve ANY personal success, achievement or goal: self-discipline.
+I am referring to what is without a doubt, the singular most important attribute needed to achieve ANY personal success, achievement, or goal: self-discipline.

 Being disciplined does not mean living a limiting or a restrictive lifestyle.

-It does mean learning how to focus your mind and energies on your goals and persevere until they are accomplished.
+It does mean learning how to focus your mind and energy on your goals and persevere until they are accomplished.
 It also means cultivating a mindset whereby you are ruled by your deliberate choices rather than by your emotions, bad habits, or the sway of others.